waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Positive or negative.md

 ---
 title: Positive or negative
-data: 2023年01月28日
 ---
+### 2023年01月28日 中国大陆

-- Organized tours to remote areas and communities are becoming increasingly popular.
-Do you think it is a positive or negative development for local people and the local environment?（2023年01月28日 中国大陆）
+Organized tours to remote areas and communities are becoming increasingly popular.
+Do you think it is a positive or negative development for local people and the local environment?

 - More and more people are moving to cities, so the governments use parks and farmland near the city to build houses.
 Is it a positive or negative development？（2022年03月19日 中国大陆）